sergiodxa/api-client/README.md

 }
 ```

-And then use your custom class as API client.
+And then use your custom class as an API client.

 ```ts
 let client = new APIClient();